foundriesio/docs/source/reference-manual/boards/imx8-flashing.rst

            1:31     3/ 3 [=================100%=================] SDPV: jump
            2:31     8/ 8 [Done                                  ] FB: done

       #.
-Turn off the power.
+Turn off the power
       #.
-Put the board into run mode
+Put the board into run mode.